minqiaowang/on-premise-adg/setup-environment/setup-environment.md

 8. Click Open to begin your session with the instance.

-## Step 5: Verify the Database is Up
+## **Step 5:** Verify the Database is Up

-1. From your connected session of choice **tail** the `buildsingle.log` or `buildsingle1.log` file.
-This file has the configures log of the database.
+1. From your connected session of choice **tail** the `buildsingle.log`, This file has the configures log of the database.

     ````
     <copy>
-    tail -f /u01/ocidb/buildsingle*.log
+    tail -f /u01/ocidb/buildsingle.log
     </copy>
     ````
     ![](./images/tailOfBuildDBInstanceLog.png " ")

 2. When you see the following message, the database setup is complete - **Completed successfully in XXXX seconds** (this may take up to 30 minutes).
-You can do the step 6 while wait the database ready .
+You can do the **Step 6** to setup the standby environment while waiting the primary database ready .

     ![](./images/tailOfBuildDBInstanceLog_finished.png " ")